Differential Characters of Drinfeld Modules and de Rham Cohomology: Function-field Witt Vectors

 Now as sets define

 and define the set map $w:W_n(B) \map \Pi_\phi^n B$ by $w(x_0,\dots,x_n)= (w_0,\dots,w_n)$ where

 are the \emph{Witt polynomials}.
 The map $w$ is known as the {\it ghost} map.
-(Do note that under the traditional indexing our $W_n$ would be denoted $W_{n+1}$.)
-We can then define the ring $W_n(B)$, the ring of truncated $\pi$-typical Witt vectors, by the following theorem as in the $p$-typical case~\cite{hessl05}:
+(Do note that under the traditional indexing, used in many sources going back to Witt~\cite{Witt:Vectors}, our $W_n$ would be denoted $W_{n+1}$.)
+We can then define the ring $W_n(B)$, the ring of truncated $\pi$-typical Witt vectors, by the following theorem as in the $p$-typical case~\cite{hessl05}, proposition 1.2:

 \begin{theorem} For each $n \geq 0$, there exists a unique functorial $R$-algebra structure on $W_n(B)$ such that $w$ becomes a natural transformation of functors of $R$-algebras. \end{theorem}

 Note that, unlike with the usual Witt vectors in mixed characteristic, addition for function-field Witt vectors is performed componentwise.
 This is because the Witt polynomials~(\ref{eq-witt-poly}) are additive.
 This might appear to defeat the whole point of Witt vectors and arithmetic jet spaces.
 But this is not so.
 The reason is that while the additive structure is the componentwise one, the $A$-module structure is not.
 So the difference is only that, unlike in mixed characteristic where $A=\bZ$, a group structure is weaker than $A$-module structure.
 In fact, because the Witt polynomials are $k$-linear, the $k$-vector space structure on $W_n(B)$ is the componentwise one.
 This is just like with the $p$-typical Witt vectors, where multiplication by roots of $x^p-x$ can be performed componentwise.